Ian Fleming: Birth and family

 Ian Lancaster Fleming was born on 28 May 1908, at 27 Green Street in the wealthy London district of Mayfair.
 His mother was Evelyn "Eve" Fleming, née Rose, and his father was Valentine Fleming, the Member of Parliament for Henley from 1910 to 1917.
 As an infant he briefly lived with his family at Braziers Park in Oxfordshire.
 Fleming was a grandson of the Scottish financier Robert Fleming, who co-founded the Scottish American Investment Company and the merchant bank Robert Fleming & Co.

-In 1914, with the start of the First World War, Valentine Fleming joined "C" Squadron, Queen's Own Oxfordshire Hussars, and rose to the rank of major.
-He was killed by German shelling on the Western Front on 20 May 1917; Winston Churchill wrote an obituary that appeared in The Times.
+In 1914, with the start of the First World War, Valentine Fleming joined "C" Squadron of Queen's Own Oxfordshire Hussars, and rose to the rank of major.
+He was killed by German shelling on the Western Front on 20 May 1917.
+Winston Churchill wrote an obituary for him that appeared in The Times.
 Because Valentine had owned an estate at Arnisdale, his death was commemorated on the Glenelg War Memorial.

-Fleming's elder brother Peter (1907–1971) became a travel writer and married actress Celia Johnson.
+Fleming's elder brother Peter became a travel writer and married actress Celia Johnson.
 Peter served with the Grenadier Guards during the Second World War, was later commissioned under Colin Gubbins to help establish the Auxiliary Units, and became involved in behind-the-lines operations in Norway and Greece during the war.

-Fleming also had two younger brothers, Michael (1913–1940) and Richard (1911–1977).
+Fleming had two younger brothers, Richard and Michael, who also served in the Second World War.
+Richard served with Scottish regiments (Lovat Scouts and Seaforth Highlanders) and was the father of author, James Fleming.
 Michael died of wounds in October 1940 after being captured at Normandy while serving with the Oxfordshire and Buckinghamshire Light Infantry.
 Fleming also had a younger maternal half-sister born out of wedlock, the cellist Amaryllis Fleming (1925–1999), whose father was the artist Augustus John.
 Amaryllis was conceived during a long-term affair between John and Evelyn which had started in 1923, six years after the death of Valentine.